 MJ: You’ve photographed many species in many places in hot climates, cold climates, north and south.
 Is there a, you know, a bucket list, destination or species that you haven’t been able to shoot yet that you’re looking forward to?

 MJ: That’s a great message.
-As a nature or wildlife photographer you don’t need to save up $20,000 for a big five trip to Africa… there’s stories to tell in your own backyard too.
+As a nature or wildlife photographer, you don’t need to save up $20,000 for a big five trip to Africa… there are stories to tell in your own backyard too.

 MV: Absolutely.
 I mean, I spend a lot of time in my kayak and on the lake in my own backyard, and I look for wildlife everywhere that I can.